-At first, I didn’t know how to respond to the many tragedies that occurred over summer as a result of racial tension.
+At first, I didn’t know how to respond to the many tragedies that have occurred as a result of racial tension.
 My limited perspective as the mother of an infant black son carries a sense of embarrassment because I know this is not a new issue for many other women.

 “Be completely humble and gentle; be patient, bearing with one another in love.
-Make every effort to keep the unity of the Spirit through the bond of peace” Ephesians 4:2-3.
+Make every effort to keep the unity of the Spirit through the bond of peace” (Ephesians 4:2-3).

-“Bear one another’s burdens, and thereby fulfill the law of Christ.
-Galatians 6:2.
+“Bear one another’s burdens, and thereby fulfill the law of Christ” (Galatians 6:2).

 “Great faith doesn’t come out of great effort, but out of great surrender.
-Faith doesn’t deny a problems’ existence.
-It denies it a place of influence” Pastor Bill Johnson.
+Faith doesn’t deny a problem’s existence.
+It denies it a place of influence.” – Pastor Bill Johnson

-There’s good news: the Father of ALL nations is just a prayer away.
+There’s good news: the Father of all nations is just a prayer away.
 In a posture of humility, ask the Lord to search your heart for misunderstanding or unforgiveness.
 Hurt people respond by hurting other people, so it is imperative that we tend to the garden of our hearts.
 The Holy Spirit will help us understand and heal.
 If the news is causing you to fear or stir up an offense, turn it off and ask God to share with you His hope-filling news!